particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-workbench.md

 * Verify you are using the **latest version of Particle Workbench** \- there’s a decent chance we’ve already fixed your issue.
 In most cases, Particle Workbench will auto-update, so pay attention to a dialog box on the bottom right of the Workbench window prompting you to update.
 If you have not seen this box in awhile, or if you are concerned that you may have disabled this functionality, follow the instructions here to update your Workbench extension: ([link](https://code.visualstudio.com/docs/editor/extension-gallery#%5Fextension-autoupdate)).
 * Further, verify that you are using the **latest version of Visual Studio Code**.
 Follow the instructions here: ([link](https://code.visualstudio.com/Docs/setup/setup-overview#%5Fupdate-cadence)) to ensure that VSCode will auto-update correctly.
-* **Reset your Workbench Instance** \- Open up the Workbench Command Palette (⇧⌃P (Windows, Linux) or ⇧⌘P (macOS) and run the command `Particle: Reset Environment`.
+* **Reset your Workbench Instance** \- Open up the Workbench Command Palette (⇧⌃P (Windows, Linux) or ⇧⌘P (Mac OS) and run the command `Particle: Reset Environment`.
 * **Disable any other extensions that may be active within your VSCode instance**.
 On occasion, new developments in other extensions can impact or interfere with the performance of this (and other) extensions.
 You can find more information about how to do so here: ([link](https://code.visualstudio.com/docs/editor/extension-gallery#%5Fdisable-an-extension)).
 * **Disable Antivirus Software** \- some antivirus programs interfere with the CLI.
 During the course of troubleshooting, it is important to temporarily disable or explicitly grant higher privileges in your firewall interface to confirm your issue is still present.
 * Likewise, temporarily disable any **VPNs** through which you may be networking and confirm that your issue is still present.
 * **Avoid Cloud Storage Drives** targeting a project in a Dropbox / OneDrive / Google Drive directory.
 Ensure the CLI has been installed within a standard directory to which you have the appropriate permissions.
 * If Workbench is installed within a user directory, ensure there is **no whitespace** within the filepath of that directory (e.g. /Users/Particle Support/).
-* **Avoid Custom Shell Commands** \- Local compilation on MacOS & Linux relies on a number of standard shell commands (e.g. `cd`, `ls`, `rm`, `stat`, etc...).
+* **Avoid Custom Shell Commands** \- Local compilation on Mac OS & Linux relies on a number of standard shell commands (e.g. `cd`, `ls`, `rm`, `stat`, etc...).
 In rare cases a developer may choose to replace these standard built-in commands with custom versions that behave differently.
 Verify you are _not_ using custom shell commands or disable them temporarily and re-test your issue.
 * **UNABLE\_TO\_GET\_ISSUER\_CERT\_LOCALLY error** \- This is due to Node.js security and can occur after upgrading the Node.js.
 When connecting to the NPM Registry, the error is "fetchPackageMetaData error for particle-cli@latest request to https://registry.npmjs.org/particle-cli failed, reason: unable to get local issuer certificate".
 ![mceclip0.png](/assets/images/support/mceclip0.png)
    * Open a terminal within VSCode or open a Windows Command Prompt (you may need to run the Windows Node Terminal, depending on your setup).
 Run the command: npm config set strict-ssl false​